MAT 135A: Probability (Fall 2025) (CRN 49322 (B01) and 49323 (B02))

 SOME USEFUL LINKS:

-• Book by C. M. Grinstead and J. L. Snell, Introduction to Probability and other materials.
+• Book by C. M. Grinstead and J. L. Snell, Introduction to Probability.

 • A book on basic probability and statistics, which can be viewed online or downloaded (developed at Rice University).